MichaelSurgeon/MichaelSurgeon/README.md

   <br>
   🚀 Currently for my job I focus on C#, Azure, .Net and the occasional angular
   <br>
-  💬 Always open to learn and chat about all things tech!
+  💬 Always open to chat about all things tech drop me a message!

 ##